Elizabeth of Hungary: Miracle of the roses

-Elizabeth is perhaps best known for her miracle of the roses.
-While taking bread to the poor in secret, she met her husband Ludwig on a hunting party.
-Ludwig, to quell suspicions of the gentry that she was stealing treasure from the castle, asked her to reveal what was hidden under her cloak.
-In that moment, her cloak fell open and a vision of white and red roses could be seen, which proved to Ludwig that God's protecting hand was at work.
+The popular legend of the miracle of the roses was originally attributed to Elizabeth of Portugal, is absent from Elizabeth of Thuringia's earliest hagiography and was only later attributed to the latter.
+It also appears in that of many other saints.

-Her husband, according to the vitae, was never troubled by her charity and always supported it.
-In some versions of this story, her brother-in-law, Heinrich Raspe, questions her.
-Hers is one of many miracles that associate Christian saints with roses.
+The version attributing it to Elizabeth of Hungary states that, while taking bread to the poor in secret, she met her husband Louis on a hunting party (or in some versions Louis' brother Heinrich Raspe), to quell suspicions of the gentry that she was stealing treasure from the castle, asked her to reveal what was hidden under her cloak.
+In that moment, her cloak fell open and a vision of white and red roses could be seen, which proved to Louis that God's protecting hand was at work.
+However, this contradicts her vitae, which state that her husband was never troubled by her charity and always supported it.

 Christ in the bed

 Another story told of Elizabeth, also found in Dietrich of Apolda's Vita, relates how she laid the leper Helias of Eisenach in the bed she shared with her husband.
-Her mother-in-law, who was horrified, told this immediately to Ludwig on his return.
-When Ludwig removed the bedclothes in great indignation, at that instant "Almighty God opened the eyes of his soul, and instead of a leper he saw the figure of Christ crucified stretched upon the bed."
+Her mother-in-law, who was horrified, told this immediately to Louis on his return.
+When Louis removed the bedclothes in great indignation, at that instant "Almighty God opened the eyes of his soul, and instead of a leper he saw the figure of Christ crucified stretched upon the bed."
 This story also appears in Franz Liszt's oratorio about Elizabeth.

 Death and legacy

-In 1231, Elizabeth died in Marburg at the age of twenty-four.
+Elizabeth died in Marburg at the age of twenty-four, on 17 November 1231.